chaplin89/CoolFiles/README.md

 ## How it works

-It's very simple.
+It's damn simple!

 If you want to access the file "CoolFile.dat" in your working folder, you can simply write:

     var fa = CoolAccess();
     byte[] myFileContent = (byte[])fa.CoolFile.dat;

-And CoolFile will do the rest!
+And CoolFile will do the magic!

 If there are invalid C# characters in your file name, say CoolMyInvalidCharacters@##.dat you can write:

     byte[] myFileContent = (byte[])fa.Cool("MyInvalidCharaters@##.").dat